GovTechSG/seed-documentation/known-issues.md

     - If Defender is up-to-date and in the running state.
     - If your TechPass account has the required permissions to access the GCC 2.0 CMP or a particular SGTS service.

-    2. If you answered "No" to anyone of the questions, take the required actions until you answer "yes" to all the above queries.

 > **Note**
 >- SEED does not support running other VPN clients together with Cloudflare WARP.
 >- We recommend not to turn on WARP and the VPN at the same time.

-3. Verify if you are running any VPN client concurrently with warp on and complete the following steps as needed:
+2. Verify if you are running any VPN client concurrently with warp on and complete the following steps as needed:

     a.
 If yes, make sure the VPN configuration does not route all traffic and DNS queries to the VPN server.

     b.
 If no, proceed to step 3.

-4. If you still have issues, [Generate diagnostic report](https://docs.developer.tech.gov.sg/docs/security-suite-for-engineering-endpoint-devices/#/faqs/how-to-generate-and-upload-diagnostic-files-to-incident-support-request) and upload it to the [incident support request][raise-support-request].
+3. If you still have issues, [Generate diagnostic report](https://docs.developer.tech.gov.sg/docs/security-suite-for-engineering-endpoint-devices/#/faqs/how-to-generate-and-upload-diagnostic-files-to-incident-support-request) and upload it to the [incident support request](https://docs.developer.tech.gov.sg/docs/security-suite-for-engineering-endpoint-devices/raise-an-incident-support-request).

 ## Issue 2

+**Users may experience issues accessing or loading Slack**

 Cloudflare has reported connectivity issues for its users whose macOS WARP client version is earlier than 2022.12.583.0 (20230112.24).
-These users may experience connectivity issues while trying to access websites over the internet.
+These users may experience intermittent connectivity issues while trying to access websites and applications such as Slack over the internet.

 **Workaround**

-Upgrade to the latest version of Cloudflare WARP.
+Upgrade to the latest version of Cloudflare WARP to see if it resolves this issue.

+**To install the latest Cloudflare WARP client**

 1. Open Cloudflare WARP on your GMD.
 2. Click **Settings** > **About WARP**.